-The House of Mouse entered the streaming space in 2019 and since then it hasn’t messed about.
-Disney+ is a major platform with over 100 million users and plenty for those subscribers to get their teeth into.
+The House of Mouse entered the streaming space three years ago and since then it hasn’t messed about.
+Disney+ is a major platform with over 150 million users and plenty for those subscribers to get their teeth into.

 Despite being a TV-on-demand newbie compared to Netflix and Prime Video, Disney+ is stuffed with entertainment, from animated classics to Pixar, Star Wars and the MCU.
 And with new adult-focused (no, not THAT kind of adult, you filthy-minded dogs) hub Star having recently arrived, bringing with it a truckload of additional movies and series, there’s enough to keep you going for months.
 Here are some handpicked choices to start you off.

 Additional words by Matt Tate and Tom Morgan-Freelander

 Superpowers sound awesome.
 But would they be quite so super if everyone in the world had one?
 Especially when we don’t all get Hulk-like strength or the power of flight.
 Maybe you’ll wake up with the ability to 3D print any object… from your arse.
 Jen’s mum can control electronics with her mind – it’s a shame she doesn’t know how any of it works.
 Jen herself?
 She’s the only person she knows that didn’t get a power when she turned 18.

 This British twenty-something comedy drama is equal parts laugh-out-loud funny and thought-provoking, asking what life would be like if your job interviewer had the power to force you to tell the truth, and what effects turning back time to save a relationship has on the significant other that wants to call things off.
 It’s brilliantly cast, fast-paced and, at only eight episodes, brilliantly binge-worthy.
 Here’s hoping Disney commissions a second series.